Jacopo de Berardinis, PhD

 News & Announcements

-Oct 2024 Job Opportunity • Join our team as a Postdoctoral Research Associate in Computer Science to work on Music Knowledge Graphs in the city of Liverpool.
-Find out more here.
+Join our team as a Postdoctoral Research Associate in Computer Science to work on Music Knowledge Graphs in the city of Liverpool.
+Find out more.

-July 2024 New Role • I joined the University of Liverpool as an Assistant Professor (Lecturer) in Computer Science, joining forces with AMLab in the Music Department.
+I joined the University of Liverpool as an Assistant Professor (Lecturer) in the School of Informatics and Computer Science (AI Research Unit).

 Selected Publications

-For a more comprehensive list of publications, check out my Scholar page.
+For a more comprehensive and updated list of publications, check out my Google Scholar page.

 J. de Berardinis, A. Meroño-Peñuela, A. Poltronieri, V. Presutti, in Scientific Data, vol. 10, 641, 2023.